NTheuws/linorobot2_software/README.md

 ## Troubleshooting Guide
-In case the issue can not be found here, see if it's been described on the [hardware page](https://github.com/NTheuws/linorobot2_hardware/blob/rolling/README.md#troubleshooting-guide)
+Here most of the issues encountered during the steps on this page will be described here.
+In case the issue can not be found here, see if it's  on the [hardware page](https://github.com/NTheuws/linorobot2_hardware/blob/rolling/README.md#troubleshooting-guide).

+#### 1. One of the installs is failing.
+- Make sure to not have skipped any previous steps.
+- Read the terminal and see what it says, it's likely there are some prerequisites or the error is described.

-#### 1. The changes I made on a file are not taking effect on the package configuration/robot's behavior.
+#### 2. The changes I made on a file are not taking effect on the package configuration/robot's behavior.
 - You need to build your workspace every time you modify a file:

     ```